It's important to understand your pension is an investment so its value can go down as well as up and you may get back less than was paid in.

 Many pension plans are appropriate to transfer, but some have valuable guarantees you might not want to give up.
 You could be losing money by giving up any valuable guarantees or benefits you might get from your other plans.
 To help you understand whether you have any valuable benefits attached to the plan you are looking to transfer, download our Pension Transfer Checklist (PDF 96KB)

 Transferring won't be right for everyone - whether it's right for you will depend on your own circumstances, including the type of plan you hold.
 Remember, your pension is an investment so any money you transfer in could go down as well as up, meaning you could get back less than was paid in.
 If you are in any doubt, you may want to speak to a financial adviser.
-There is likely to be a cost for this advice.

 You can call us to discuss a pension transfer over the phone: